2025 is the International Year of Co•operatives

 About the Neighboring Food Co-op Association (NFCA)

-The NFCA is a co-operative federation of more than 40 established and start-up food co-ops across New England and New York State.
+The NFCA is a co-operative federation of established and start-up food co-ops across New England and New York State.
 Central to our work is the 6th Principle of the Co-operative Identity, which recognizes that “co-operatives serve their members most effectively and strengthen the co-operative movement by working together through local, national, regional and international structures.”
-Regional secondary co-operatives like ours, in which the members are local co-ops, act as stewards of many types of work such as development, education, and advocacy, and act as a place for co-ops to share knowledge and resources as we contribute to shared impact and success.
-As the International Co-operative Alliance (ICA) notes, “creating federations that leverage scarce resources whilst respecting the identity of smaller members is key to and the intention of this 6th Principle.”
+Regional secondary co-operatives like ours provide opportunities for our members to work together to accomplish shared goals such as networking, development, education, advocacy, and marketing.
+As the International Co-operative Alliance (ICA) notes, association is also a way for individual co-ops to pool resources, knowledge, and experience for collective success.

-As a second level co-operative of food co-ops, the NFCA is accountable to our Member Co-ops and depends on their participation and support to achieve our shared goals.
+As a second level co-operative, the NFCA is accountable to our Member Co-ops and depends on their participation and support to identify and achieve our goals.
 Together, we are working to support the shared success of our Member Co-ops and advance our vision of a “thriving co-operative economy, rooted in a healthy, just and sustainable regional food system.”

 Membership Levels

-The NFCA is a co-operative incorporated in that Commonwealth of Massachusetts.
-Our members are Food Co-ops in Connecticut, Maine, Massachusetts, New Hampshire, New York State, Rhode Island, and Vermont.
-Membership is open to Food Co-ops in our region that are committed to shared success and the advancement of our vision, complete a membership agreement, contribute annual dues and other support, and attend member gatherings.
+The NFCA is incorporated as a co-operative in Commonwealth of Massachusetts.
+Our members are independent Food Co-ops across Connecticut, Maine, Massachusetts, New Hampshire, New York State, Rhode Island, and Vermont.
+Membership is open to Food Co-ops that are committed to shared success and the advancement of our vision, complete a membership agreement, contribute annual dues and other support, and attend member gatherings.

 • Full Voting Membership (Food Co-ops): One-time purchase of a Member Share of $100, plus annual dues based on revenue.